 Classifying signatures: search, gather, and lca methods.

-sourmash provides several different techniques for doing classification and breakdown of signatures.
+sourmash provides several different techniques for doing classification and breakdown of genomic and metagenomic signatures.
+These include taxonomic classification as well as decomposition of metagenomic data into constitutent genomes.

 Analyzing metagenomic samples with gather